University of South Carolina

 Overview of SNAP-Ed in SC

-The SC SNAP-Ed program is administered by the Department of Social Services and implemented, in addition to USC, by the Clemson University Youth Learning Institute, Department of Health and Environmental Control, and Lowcountry Food Bank.
+The SC SNAP-Ed program is administered by the Department of Social Services and implemented, in addition to USC, by the Clemson University Learning Institute, Department of Health and Environmental Control, Lowcountry Food Bank, and SC State 1890 Research and Extension.
 You can learn more about the work of these agencies here:

 The creation of this website was funded by the Supplemental Nutrition Assistance Program – SNAP.
 This institution is an equal opportunity provider.